1. Visitors Center/Gift Shop

 3. Barnegat Bay Decoy Museum in the Hunting Shanty

 We are proud to exhibit our entire collection of decoys in the Hunting Shanty, the building that housed the original museum.
 They are beautiful, functional and you can even touch a few.
 Truly, ducks are us!
-In 2013 help us to celebrate the 20th anniversary by reading hundreds of baymen’s stories presented in easy-to-read binders.
+You can peruse hundreds of baymen’s stories presented in easy-to-read binders.
+The New Jersey Decoy Collectors Association presents a changing exhibit in this space.
 Sailing sneakboxes are displayed under the building.

 4. Skinner-Donnelly Houseboat